 How to set up your chart of accounts in Business Central

-In Business Central, the chart of accounts if the core of all financial processes, this is where we control all of our finances processes.
+In Business Central, the chart of accounts is the core of all financial processes, this is where we control all of our financial processes.

 This is what happens in the video

-It could be a heading for grouping data.
-It could be a total for creating a specific total, or a begin/end total.
+It can be a heading for grouping data, a total, or a begin/end total.